MicroEJ/docs/overview.rst

 MicroEJ Studio provides tools based on Eclipse to develop software applications for MicroEJ-ready devices.
-MicroEJ Studio allows application developers to write MicroEJ applications, run them on a virtual (simulated) or real device, and publish them to a MicroEJ Forge instance.
+MicroEJ Studio allows application developers to write MicroEJ Applications, run them on a virtual (simulated) or real device, and publish them to a MicroEJ Forge instance.